raspberrypilearning/turtle-tracker/en/step_6.md

 --- /task ---

 --- task ---
 If you have time you can download more data and follow the journeys of more turtles.
-You can duplicate a turtle and change it's costume colour if you need more turtles.
+You can duplicate a turtle and change its costume colour if you need more turtles.

 If you need to delete the data a turtle and start again then you can select the turtle and add the following blocks.
 Just click on the blocks to run them.